Seven Commonly Asked Business School Interview Questions

-Questions 1: Tell me a little bit about yourself.
+Question One: Tell me a little bit about yourself.

 Use this question to talk briefly and concisely about your background, experience, and accomplishments as they relate to the school/program for which you are applying.
 Limit your answer to 2-3 minutes and identify key talking points in advance to avoid digression.
 Plan to discuss topics such as:

 - Your undergraduate education and why you chose the major you did

 - Your past and present work experience and accomplishments

 Question Two: Why do you want to earn a graduate business degree?

 Explain, in detail, your motivations for pursuing a graduate business degree and how the degree will further your career goals.
 Emphasize the specific skills that you hope to achieve and how these apply to the field, job function, or industry that interests you.
 Share how this degree is a critical part of your future career plans.

 Question Three: Why are you interested in this school/program?

 Comprehensively discuss all the reasons the school/program is ideally suited for you.
 Include factors such as location, faculty, culture, curriculum, industry connections, and job placement.
 Talk about any aspects that make the school/program unique and why, in particular, that interests you.

 Use this question as an opportunity to showcase your accomplishments, highlight your strengths, and reveal how your academic and professional experience will enrich the program.
 Communicate why you have chosen to apply to this particular b-school and reiterate how your interests align with the curriculum and the degree will propel your career goals.